-When there is a car crash resulting in injuries or someone’s death in Massachusetts, the state typically has an accident reconstructionist investigate the crash, the scene and all available evidence to conduct a study and produce an accident reconstruction report.
+When there is a car crash resulting in injuries or someone’s death in Massachusetts, the state typically has an accident reconstructionist investigate the crash, the scene, and all available evidence to conduct a study and produce an accident reconstruction report.

 What is Accident Reconstruction?
 Boston Injury Lawyer Explains

-Accident reconstruction involves using evidence to best ‘reconstruct’ the conditions before, during and after a car accident.
+Accident reconstruction involves using evidence to best ‘reconstruct’ the conditions before, during, and after a car accident.
 The field is considered a branch of “causation forensics” which takes into account all available information and evidence of an accident to ultimately determine how and why an accident happened.

 When a reconstructionist studies an accident, they will take into account factors such as speed; if the diver is observing traffic lights or stop signs; not signaling lane changes; if there was any loss of control of the vehicle due to a defect; dangerous road conditions such as rain, sleet, ice or snow; and visibility issues such as sun glare or fog.

 While there is no specific degree or graduate program to become an accident expert or accident reconstructionist, there are various programs that offer certificates and training for accident reconstruction.
-Accident reconstructionists need to have a strong understanding of physics, mathematics, engineering, car dynamics and more.
+Accident reconstructionists need to have a strong understanding of physics, mathematics, engineering, car dynamics, and more.
 Many reconstructions often have a history in law enforcement or being a first responder.

 What do Accident Reconstructionists do After a Massachusetts Car Crash?

-In a sense, accident reconstructionists work backwards -- they take in all available evidence in the present moment to determine the events of the accident in the recent past.
+In a sense, accident reconstructionists work backward -- they take in all available evidence in the present moment to determine the events of the accident in the recent past.
 Sometimes reconstructionists perform studies the same day of the accident, and other times we’ve had cases in which reconstructionists performed inspections a day or two after the accident.
 In these cases, police will often use spray paint to communicate the location of certain elements from the scene of the accident - such as where a pedestrian’s shoe landed after being hit by a car in a crosswalk.